Theodoros Vardinogiannis Stadium: History

 The stadium, originally constructed in 1951, was renamed "Theodoros Vardinogiannis" after the passing of Theodoros Vardinogiannis, a major benefactor and owner of OFI.
 Vardinogiannis played a key role in the club's development and success over the years.
 The inaugural match took place on November 11, 1951, where OFI faced Α.Σ.Δ.Α.Ν. (a team similar to the national team), with OFI losing 4–1.
 Despite the result, the significance of the match lay in the fact that the largest Cretan football club finally had a home to call its own, introducing a new era for football in Iraklion, Crete.

 The stadium was built on the site of three cemeteries—Christian, Jewish, and Armenian.
 During construction, workers discovered remnants of two large holes, which were previously gun emplacements left by the German army during the World War II occupation of Crete.

 Over the years, the stadium has undergone several renovations, most notably in 2004, and in 2018 a match stats display was added to the east side.

 Records

 While the stadium's official seating capacity is 9,088, there have been occasions when attendance exceeded this number.
 From 1980 to 2005, the stadium hosted 380 matches, with 340 of them being professional league games.
-The highest recorded attendance at Yedi Kule was 12,391 fans during an OFI match against Olympiakos on September 25, 1988.
+The highest recorded attendance at Yedi Kule was 12,391 fans during an OFI match against Olympiacos on September 25, 1988.
 OFI won the game 2–1, marking a historic victory for the club.